 CUSTOMIZABLE KPM PORCELAIN

-TAKE AWAY, PLEASE!
+TO TAKE AWAY, PLEASE!

-Like the to-go cup, the to-go box is also dishwasher safe.
+Like the To-go cup , the To-go box is also dishwasher-safe.

-Note: Transporting liquids in the to-go box is not recommended.
+Note: Transporting liquids in the To-go box is not recommended.
 The lid must be removed before use in the oven and microwave.

 Images: SAINTJOHN Studio